 There’s something for everyone to enjoy at Dewberry Farm, from a wagon ride through the Christmas Tree Forest to see the incredible Trail of Lights, to a whimsical Christmas village with twinkling lights, garlands, tinsel and more.

 Bringing the spirit of Christmas to Katy, Texas, this family has been decorating their home for 13 years, with new themes introduced annually.
 Visitors wanting to see the light show should visit between 5:30pm and 9:00pm Sunday through Thursday, and 5:30pm and 10:00pm Friday and Saturday, tuning their radio to FM 89.9 to hear music timed to the lights.

 Chistrmas Boat Parade of Lights on Lake Conroe

 Residents and visitors alike are invited to set sail on the Christmas Boat Parade of Lights on Lake Conroe on Saturday, December 14; or, nab a viewing spot to watch the beautifully-lit boats sailing towards the Waterpoint Marina.
-Visit their website for ticket information and availability.

 Market Street in Lights

 If you missed the Woodlands’ 70-foot Christmas tree lighting celebration back in November, don’t be a humbug.
 The tree, which is synchronized to twinkling lights and holiday music, remains lit until the end of the year, making holiday shopping on Market Street a memorable experience.